-- Official transcripts from all universities or colleges and other post-secondary educational institutions (including trade schools) attended
+- Official transcripts from all universities or colleges and other post-secondary educational institutions attended (including trade schools)

-- One professional letter of recommendation from either previous or immediate supervisors or former faculty members who can attest to your clinical knowledge, skill, and potential aptitude for graduate study.
+- Two professional letters of recommendation from either previous or immediate supervisors or former faculty members who can attest to your clinical knowledge, skill, and potential aptitude for graduate study

 - Additional requirements for International Students

-The tuition rate for the academic year 2018-2019 is $968 per credit.
-(A 10% tuition savings off Drexel's regular tuition rate of $1075 per credit)
+The tuition rate for the academic year 2022-2023 is $1069 per credit.
+(A 10% tuition savings off Drexel's regular tuition rate of $1187 per credit)

-- This program is not eligible for Financial Aid.
+- This program is eligible for Financial Aid.

-- Special tuition rates available for Drexel University Alumni, Military members, and members of our Partner Organizations.
+- Special tuition rates available for Drexel University Alumni, Military members, and members of our Partner Organizations

 - These rates apply only to new online students and students being readmitted.